MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 #    'text': 'Please provide the bounding box coordinate of the region this sentence describes: <ref>the bird</ref>'}]}]
 ```

-This prompt can then directly be used in a vLLM container, e.g. hosted on HF Inference Endpoints, using the OpenAI messages format and client.
+This populated prompt can then directly be used in a vLLM container, e.g. hosted on HF Inference Endpoints, using the OpenAI messages format and client.

 ```py
 from openai import OpenAI